 b) Multiple vendors and numerous users

 It is expected that this revision will be applicable in all markets where the 802.22 technology will be used.
 The new features of the revision are expected to bring new equipment vendors, manufacturers and users of semiconductor, personal computer, enterprise networking devices, consumer electronic devices, home networking equipment, mobile devices, wireless internet service providers etc.

+Due to slow regulatory evolutions in markets such as the United States and emerging regulations in many other countries around the world, the TV WhiteSpace deployments have been slow to evolve.
+A few chipset and device vendors have exited the market, however new vendors from emerging markets such as India have seized on this opportunity [2-10].

 1.2.2.
 Compatibility

+Each proposed IEEE 802 LMSC standard should be in conformance with IEEE Std 802, IEEE 802.1AC, and IEEE 802.1Q.
+If any variances in conformance emerge, they shall be thoroughly disclosed and reviewed with IEEE 802.1 WG prior to submitting a PAR to the Sponsor.

-The revision will be compatible with IEEE 802 family of standards, specifically 802 overview and architecture, 802.1 including 802.1AC and 802.1Q.
+Ans: The revision will be compatible with IEEE 802 family of standards, specifically 802 overview and architecture, 802.1 including 802.1AC and 802.1Q.

 1.2.3.
 Distinct Identity